ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/operations/bulk-insert/append-in-bulk.markdown

 * Pass the instance's `TimeSeriesFor` -
    * Document ID
    * Time series name
-* Call `TimeSeriesFor.Append` as many times as you like.
+* Call `Append` as many times as you like.
 Pass it -
    * The entry's Timestamp
    * The entry's Value or Values
    * The entry's Tag (optional)